altilley/penang-fisheries-factsheet/README.md

 Penang fisheries
 ================

-We report data collected between 01 September 2019 and 31 August 2020.
+We report data collected between 01 September 2019 and 31 August 2021.
-During this year we recorded information about 724 fishing trips in Penang.
-The information about these trips was contributed by a total of 46 local fishers and is a combination of tracking and landings.
+Overall, during these years we recorded information about 2751 fishing trips in Penang.
+The information about these trips was contributed by a total of 53 local fishers and is a combination of tracking and landings.

-Up to 31 August 2020, WorldFish installed solar-powered GPS trackers sourced from Pelagic Data Systems Inc. in 14 boats at four key landing sites of Teluk Bahang, Balik Pulau, Seagate and Kuala Binjai.
+Up to 31 August 2021, WorldFish installed solar-powered GPS trackers sourced from Pelagic Data Systems Inc. in 21 boats at four key landing sites of Teluk Bahang, Balik Pulau, Seagate and Kuala Binjai.
 Most of the trackers were installed in July or August 2020, but three of them were installed in September or November 2019 which allow us to get a better picture of their activity across the year.
-Until 31 August 2020 these units tracked a total of 645 trips.
+Until 31 August 2021 these units tracked a total of 2671 trips.

 In addition to the tracking data, we also collected landings data.
 Data collection was performed informally through a WhatsApp group set up with participating fishers.
-In total, we collected landings information for 177 trips by 35 fishers.
+In total, we collected landings information for 188 trips by 35 fishers.
+Landings data is available between 01 September 2019 and 19 September 2020.

 Three of the fishers that contributed landings data also had a tracker installed on their boats.
-Consequently we have both tracking and landing data for 98 trips.
+Consequently we have both tracking and landing data for 108 trips.
 Most of the landing data, however, comes from the single most active fisher in the group.
-This fisher alone contributed landing data for 95 trips which corresponds to about 62% of all their fishing trips over the reporting period.
+This fisher alone contributed landing data for 106 trips which corresponds to about 32% of all their fishing trips over the reporting period.

 ![](README_files/figure-gfm/tracks-figure-1.png)<!-- -->